 Cow Springs was purchased by the NSS-CDS and is open only to NSS-CDS members.
 The property is gated; the key can be obtained at no charge from Dive Outpost by those divers meeting the qualification criteria (see below).
-Membership can be purchased at Dive Outpost.
+Membership can purchased at https://nsscds.org/join/.

 For many years, the upstream side of Cow Spring was accessible only to divers using sidemounted bottles -- and only if such divers knew where to find the very obscure spring entrance.
 That is, until Lamar Hires was walking to the water with a group of cave diving students.
 As he passed two local open-water divers, on the trail leading down to the water's edge, he overheard them discuss having reached a depth of 70 feet/21 meters.

 Knowing that this was normally impossible, using back-mounted cylinders, Lamar offered these two a free cave diving course (something they badly needed) if they would show him where they had been.
 As it turned out, these two untrained divers had managed to discover a second entrance to upstream Cow -- one that had eluded experienced cave divers for years.